AromaKitsune/aromakitsune.github.io/pages/3DS-Home-Menu-UI-Layout-Customization.md

 - DARC files, can be either compressed (`*_LZ.bin`) or decompressed (`*.LZ`)

-## Preparing for UI Layout Customization
+## Preparing for UI Layout Customisation

-Here's a list of known layout files for customization.
+Here's a list of known layout files for customisation.

 <table>
   <thead>